 THE PUSHKIN HOUSE RUSSIAN BOOK PRIZE

-The Pushkin House Russian Book Prize, now in its fourth year, rewards the very best non-fiction writing on Russia.
+The Pushkin House Russian Book Prize, now in its fifth year, rewards the very best non-fiction writing on Russia.
 Worth £5,000 to the winner, the Prize was created to encourage public understanding and intelligent debate about the Russian-speaking world.
-The prize is for a book published in English, but translations from other languages, including of course Russian, are eligible and actively sought.
+The prize is for a book published in English, but translations from other languages, including of course Russian, are encouraged and actively sought.

 The advisory board for the Pushkin House Russian Book Prize is made up of:

 - Sir Rodric Braithwaite, former British ambassador to Moscow and author of Afgantsy: The Russians in Afghanistan 1979-89

 - Andrew Jack (chair), trustee, Pushkin House, and journalist at the Financial Times

 - Bridget Kendall, Master, Peterhouse College, Cambridge University